Florence Township, Williams County, Ohio: Geography

 The villages of Blakeslee and Edon are located in Florence Township: Blakeslee in the southeast, and Edon in the west.
 The unincorporated community of Berlin is located in the township's northwest.

 Name and history

 Florence Township was organized in 1837.
 Statewide, the only other Florence Township is located in Erie County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+Vacancies in the fiscal officer ship or on the board of trustees are filled by the remaining trustees.